Roger FitzMiles, 2nd Earl of Hereford: Biography

 Roger was the son of Miles de Gloucester, 1st Earl of Hereford and Sibyl, daughter of Bernard de Neufmarché, the heiress of Brecon.

-In 1136, Roger married Cecilia, daughter of Pain fitzJohn, In December of the next year King Stephen confirmed Cecilia's inheritance of all her father's lands.
+In 1136, Roger married Cecilia, daughter of lord Pain fitzJohn of Ludlow Castle, and niece of lord Eustace fitz John, governor of Bamburgh Castle and Alnwick Castle.
+In December of the next year King Stephen confirmed Cecilia's inheritance of all her father's lands.
 During the Anarchy Roger acted as an auxiliary to his father's activities, and his consent and support was written into a treaty (1143) between his father and Robert, Earl of Gloucester.

 Roger succeeded his father after Miles died in a hunting accident on 24 December 1143 while under excommunication by the church in an edict issued by the Bishop of Hereford.
 Roger, who bore hatred to the church for his father's excommunication, and compelled the prior of Llanthony, as a friend of the Bishop of Hereford, to resign.
 He even troubled his kinsman, Gilbert Foliot, on his becoming Bishop of Hereford, and was by him, after three warnings, formally excommunicated.
 Subsequently, however, he founded Flaxley Abbey, a Cistercian house, within the Forest of Dean, possibly on the spot of his father's death.

 In the early part of 1144 Roger was at Devizes with Empress Matilda, and he is again found there with her son in 1149, with whom he marched northwards to Carlisle.

 Initially, Roger was dominated by Robert, Earl of Gloucester, but gradually the balance of power shifted and when Robert died, Roger became the leader of the Angevin party in England, a point recognised by the terms of a new treaty (1147) between himself and William Fitz Robert (son of Robert) and the 2nd Earl of Gloucester.

 On the accession of Henry (1154) he resisted his authority, but was persuaded around March 1155 by the Bishop of Hereford to surrender his castles, and thereupon received a charter confirming him in almost all his father's possessions.
 He was with the king at Bridgnorth in July, and at Salisbury soon after.

 Roger died without issue in the same year (1155).
 The Earldom of Hereford became extinct, but the shrievalty of Hereford and Gloucester passed to his brother Walter.
 On the death of the latter and two other brothers without issue the family possessions passed to their sisters, Bertha through her marriage bringing Abergavenny to Braose, but Margaret, the eldest sister, taking the bulk to the Bohuns afterwards (1199), in recognition of their descent from Miles, earl of Hereford, and constable of England.